An Axiomatic Risk-Reward Framework for Sustainable Investing: ESG-coherent risk measures

 \subsubsection{Non-ESG-coherent measure examples}

+In order to better delineate the boundaries of the axiomatic framework, we discuss here examples of measures that are not ESG-coherent.
 It is well known that the standard deviation $\sigma$ (the volatility) and the variance $\mathbb{V}$ are not coherent risk measures.
 We consider the application of \eqref{eq:esgrho} and \eqref{eq:esgrhol} to $\sigma$ and $\mathbb{V}$ and show that, in all cases, the result is an ESG measure that does not satisfy the ESG-coherency axioms.

 Given a vector $X_T=[r_T, \; \esg_T]' \in \Xc_2=\mathcal{L}_2(\Omega,\mathcal{F},P;\Rb^2)$, from \eqref{eq:esgrho} the ESG variance and ESG volatility are

 $\esgd\mathbb{V}_\lambda(\cdot)$ is not ESG-coherent, as it does not satisfy PH-M, MO-M, SUB-M, and LH-M. $\esgd\sigma_\lambda(\cdot)$ is not ESG-coherent, as it does not satisfy MO-M and LH-M.